ChrisKindred/CartomancyGame/README.txt

 (additionally, using the name name when exporting as a JSON will make sure the system updates automatically)

+--Setting a background or special state--
+As you can see in the .ink file there is a %test% in the main dialogue, don't worry it won't show up!
+For this system I use dual percentage characters to denote a state change. (you can change it to be whatever you want it to be in the Dialogue Manager script)
+%test% will change the game state to "test" in the Global script and change the background If you want the background to change at all you must include this kind of command into what will be your displayed dialogue You must add these backgrounds and commands in the Dialogue Manager script, sorry!

 --Stage Directions--
 One major system of this game is called Stage Directions Stage Directions allows you to tell the computer where to place / how to move actors in a given scene.